apache/streampipes-website/documentation/docs/06_extend-sdk-event-model.md

 ## Introduction

-The 0.61.0 release of StreamPipes introduces a new event model that replaces the ``Map`` representation of events at runtime.
-This guide explains the usage of the new event model to manipulate runtime events for data processors and data sink.
+This guide explains the usage of the event model to manipulate runtime events for data processors and data sink.

-## Reference
+## Prerequisites

 This guide assumes that you are already familiar with the basic setup of [data processors](dev-guide-processor-sdk.md) and [data sinks](dev-guide-sink-sdk.md).